Coffee and a Verse

 Signs Matter

-As I pulled through the drive thru line, I smiled when the young cashier handed me my order and told me there was no charge.
+As I pulled through the drive-thru, I smiled when the young cashier handed me my order and said there was no charge.
 The person in front of me had generously paid on my behalf.

 The celebration was over.
 There it was.
 My All About Me sign was firmly staring me in the face.
 It hung there like a wreath with a bright red bow.
 A big red bow called conviction.

 His words hit me like a ton of bricks.
-Honestly, it had never even entered my mind on this particular morning to pay it forward.
+Honestly, I never even thought about paying it forward this particular morning.
 I just knew that other women would have thought to do that.
-Thoughtful warm hearted women would have thought of the person behind them.
+Thoughtful, warm-hearted women would have thought of the person behind them.
 All those shiny women on Instagram would have thought of someone else besides themselves.
 Ouch.

-It is amazing how God can use the ordinary everyday things in my life to teach me scriptural applications.
-The thing was it wasn’t just about the whole pay it forward thing.
+It is incredible how God can use the ordinary, everyday things in my life to teach me spiritual applications.
+The thing was, it wasn’t just about the whole pay-it-forward thing.
 There were a lot of things I had made just about me lately.

 I could have easily argued that life was hard right now and that I had a lot on my plate.
-But so did other special people in my life.
-Making it all about me was making it harder on them.
-And God was getting ready to show me that it was actually making it a whole lot harder on me too.
+But so did other people in my life.
+Making it all about me was making it harder on them, and God was about to show me that it was actually making it a whole lot harder on me, too.

 So what’s a daughter to do when she messes up?
-She goes home to her heavenly Daddy for some much needed advice.
+She goes home to her heavenly Father for some much-needed advice.

-Proverbs 14:8 says, “The wisdom of the prudent is to know their way.”
+Proverbs 14:8 (NIV) says, “The wisdom of the prudent is to give thought to their ways, but the folly of fools is deception.”
 No better place to start than in God’s word.

 I also found that in Philippians 2:4 (Message) God tells me, “Forget yourselves long enough to lend a helping hand.”
 It is hard to help others when your hands are full of yourself.
-They can’t truly reach out always reaching in.
-Plus when I walk around with my heart and hands all closed up with all the “me stuff”, they aren’t open to receive all the new and beautiful things God has planned for me.
+Plus, when I walk around with my heart and hands all closed up with all the “me stuff”, they aren’t open to receive all the new and beautiful things God has planned for me.

-God never means for me hide how I feel and just forget about me.
+God never meant for me to hide how I feel and forget about myself.
 God never intends for me to pretend either.
 There were some things I needed to deal with and work through.
 Honesty, I needed healing.
 Nothing can eat away at your joy and peace more than the disease called “self”.

 I got on my knees and bowed my head to pray.
-I needed to truly surrender some things I had been holding back.
+I needed to surrender some things I had been holding back and allow God to begin His work in my heart.

-Living the abundant filled life I truly desire really is about putting God first and others second.
-Putting me first just creates an emptiness inside my soul that can’t ever be filled.
+Living the abundant life I truly desire is really about putting God first and others second.
+It is about denying myself and taking up the cross to follow Jesus.
+I had discovered that putting myself first only created an emptiness in my soul.

-I reminded myself that even though it felt I was the only one who would ever fail like this, I know I am not the only one.
-All of us from time to time go a little off course.
+I reminded myself that, even though it felt like I was the only one who would ever fail like this, I know I am not.
+All of us, from time to time, go a little off course.

-We like sheep are all prone to wander that’s why we have a Great Shepherd.
-He never allows us to go too far before he will try to gently lead us back to the fold.
-He will even leave the 99 in the wilderness to come after one of his sheep that has gotten completely lost.
-I’ve been that sheep too a couple times in my life.
+We, like sheep, are all prone to wander; that’s why we have a Great Shepherd.
+He never allows us to go too far before He gently leads us back to the fold.
+He will even leave the ninety-nine in the wilderness to come after one sheep that has gotten lost along the way.
+I’ve been that sheep several times in my life.

-So the next thing I did was take a big dose of courage the Lord offered me.
-I then stepped out in faith and took my All About Me Sign down.
+So the next thing I did was take a hefty dose of courage that the Lord offered me.
+I then stepped out in faith and took down my All About Me Sign.

 I replaced it with a Thankful and Blessed sign.
 And you know something?
 It looks so much better.